lightning/bolts/07-routing-gossip.md

 message following the `signature` field (including unknown fields following `alias`), and MUST NOT further process the message.

-The receiving node SHOULD ignore `ipv6` if `port` is zero.
+The receiving node SHOULD ignore `address-descriptor`s which are not types defined above.
+The receiving node SHOULD fail the connection if an `address-descriptor` of a type defined above has `addrlen` not equal to that defined above.
 It SHOULD fail the connection if the final byte of `alias` is not zero.

 The receiving node SHOULD ignore the message if `node-id` is not previously known from a `channel_announcement` message, or if